anibalcoral/OpenShift-Virtualization-GitOps/demo-guides/WORKSHOP_GUIDE.md

 **What the demo does**:
 - Shows current VM configuration (runStrategy: Always)
 - Makes a manual change to stop the VM (runStrategy: Halted)
-- ArgoCD detects the drift and automatically corrects it
+- ArgoCD detects the drift and corrects it through manual sync
 - VM returns to desired state defined in Git

 **Learning Objectives**:
 - Configuration drift detection through ArgoCD monitoring
-- Automatic self-healing and remediation capabilities
+- Manual sync and remediation capabilities
 - GitOps principles ensuring desired state convergence

 ### Demo 2: VM Recovery from Data Loss